skippyr/becho/PLANNING.md

 By default, `becho` will only remove spaces that you left when indent the text in your code.
 Spaces inside of the text itself will be preserved but can be removed with flags:
-  + `--trim-left` - removes extra spacing in the start of the text.
+  + `--trim-start` - removes extra spacing in the start of the text.
-  + `--trim-right` - removes extra spacing in the end of the text.
+  + `--trim-end` - removes extra spacing in the end of the text.
   + `--trim-middle` - removes extra spacing in the middle of the text.
   + `--trim-all` - same as using all the previous flags together: removes all the extra spaces from the text.

 Spaces and tabs are considered as spacing and will be removed by those flags.

+## Repetitions

+You can use the flag `--repeat` to specify how many time you want your output to be printed.
+By default, its value is 1.

+## Line Breaks

+By default, `becho` will print new line character in the end of the output.
+That can be removed by using the flag `--no-end-line-break`.